47rooks/typing-tutor/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).

+### Deploy for production

+   + ```npm run build```
+   + Go to the dist directory and upload all the objects to the production GCP bucket.
+     + Remember not to upload the favicon as that is Vue's not mine
+     + Remember to upload everything else because the build recreates everything with a unique name
+     + Delete the old files that you are replacing.
+       + In theory you can leave them in place and replace index.html last and the old version will work until the new one is in place.

 ### Known Bugs/ToDos

    + Changing size of font does not work during the actual practice typing session.
 We should